-Desk research, or secondary research, is any intelligence or data that already exists.
-While it may not be able to answer specific questions, desk research can provide you with a lot of extremely useful information, much of it for free
+Desk research, or secondary research, means finding relevant data which already exists, as opposed to collecting your own bespoke research.
+While it may not be able to answer specific questions, desk research can provide you with useful information, much of it free

 Market research reports

 Sector surveys and reports can tell you a lot about market conditions and trends.
 They often show the threats and opportunities in a sector and can highlight where there are gaps in the market.

 If you want to get a specific report and it is not available at the British Library, you can always buy a copy.
 Reports can cost thousands of pounds, but it is often possible to buy a small part, covering the specific area you are interested in, for much less.

 Go to MarketResearch.com for lists of thousands of market research reports and where to obtain them.

 Industry and business associations are a great source of information.
 Many trade bodies give their members access to industry statistics and reports.